andriytereschuk/main/Cookies.md

 * Third-party cookies may be forbidden by the browser, e.g. Safari does that by default.
 * When setting a tracking cookie for EU citizens, GDPR requires to ask for permission.

+### Differences between cookies and localStorage

+Cookies and local storage serve different purposes.
+Cookies are primarily for reading `server-side`, local storage can only be read by the `client-side`.
+So the question is, in your app, who needs this data — the client or the server?

+* localStorage is an implementation of the Storage Interface.
+It stores data with no expiration date, and gets cleared only through JavaScript, or clearing the Browser Cache / Locally Stored Data - unlike cookie expiry.
+* Cookies give you a limit of `4096 bytes` (4095, actually) - its per cookie.
+* Local Storage is as big as `5MB` per domain.